ucscGenomeBrowser/kent/src/product/installer/README.md

     sudo bash browserInstall.sh minimal hg19 hg38

 To update only the CGI software parts of the browser and not the data, use the `cgiUpdate` command.
-This is a problematic update, functions may break if the data needed for them is not available.
+If this is a problematic update, functions may break if the data needed for them is not available.
 In most circumstances, we recommend you use the `mirror` or `update` commands instead.